gliu2k/SAP-Datasphere/Roadmap/README.md

 # 2. Greenfield - BW SideCar + SLT

 I think this approach is better and offers greater flexibility.
-The workload for remodeling is nearly the same as replicating CDSViews.
+The workload for remodeling is nearly the same as utilizing CDSViews.
 SLT can replicate the delta data changes of the tables in real-time.
 We can compare the reports in datasphere side-by-side with the BW system.

 [Link](https://learning.sap.com/learning-journeys/modernizing-your-data-warehouse-landscape-from-sap-bw-to-sap-datasphere/introducing-the-greenfield-approach)